This page includes commonly asked questions to give you more information about Pantheon, including what our platform offers and supports.

 Each of these configurations is possible with Drupal’s built-in language switching.

 You can associate multiple domains with a single site environment.
-See Launch Essentials for details.
+Refer to Launch Essentials for details.

 Since you can alter your code on Pantheon, you must certify your own applications.
 PCI compliance for applications deployed on any platform cannot be guaranteed by the platform alone.
 We recommend architectures designed to work with PCI SAQ-A to minimize both risk and compliance efforts.